Giants vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the favorite in three of their past 10 games and have won two of those contests.
+- The Giants have played as the favorite in four of their past 10 games and won two of those contests.

 Discover More About This Game